jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 Tim Quarterman was originally the 71st ranked recruit in the 2013 high school class but was able to sign as an undrafted free agent in 2016 after just three seasons of playing at LSU.

+![All basketball prospects from the 2013 recruiting class that improved their NBA draft position][image11]

 {% include ad-content.html %}

 ### 2014 Recruiting Class